ELEVATE GUEST EXPERIENCES

 Guest loyalty in a human-first industry

-Cultural guidelines for better connections with guests
+Cultural guidelines for better guest connections

 The hospitality industry has always been and will always be about the human relationships and interactions between guests and hoteliers.
-With this in mind, you must establish cultural norms that build connections across hotel departments and employees.
-Everyone involved within your property or brand should commit to delivering the same levels of customer satisfaction and service.

-The impact of people and culture can go in either direction.
 An attentive, helpful, and pleasant employee and culture that fosters such engagement enhances satisfaction and leaves the guest with a positive perception of your property or brand.
 An unpleasant interaction with an employee delivers the opposite impact.

 Microsoft declares in their State of global customer service report that, globally, 54% of all consumers say that they have higher customer service expectations than they did just one year ago.
 And there are many other statistics that reiterate the importance of how a higher level of customer service satisfaction can be a vital cog in the business machine.